Zimbabwe flag Zimbabwe: Investing in Zimbabwe

 FDI in Figures

 FDI flows to Zimbabwe are far below the country's potential.
-According to the UNCTAD's World Investment Report 2023, FDI inflows amounted to USD 342 million in 2022, up by 36.6% on the year but still significantly below the pre-crisis level (USD 745 million in 2018).
-In the same year, the total stock of FDI reached USD 6.5 billion, around 19.7% of the country’s GDP.
+According to the UNCTAD's World Investment Report 2024, FDI inflows amounted to USD 588 million in 2023, up by 48.9% on the year but still significantly below the pre-crisis level (USD 745 million in 2018).
+At the end of the same year, the total stock of FDI reached USD 7.14 billion, around 22.2% of the country’s GDP.
 FDI is mainly directed towards the mining sector (diamonds, gold, nickel, platinum), infrastructure, the wood industry, health care, water and sanitation, financial services, tourism, manufacturing and agriculture.
 China is the first investor in Zimbabwe.
 Russia, Iran and India are also important investors in the country.
-Data from the Zimbabwe Investment and Development Agency (ZIDA) show that the country attracted USD 8 million in announced projects in 2023, the majority of which were directed to the mining and energy sectors.
+According to the Zimbabwe Investment Development Agency (ZIDA), foreign investor interest in Zimbabwe grew, with 200 investment licences issued in Q4 2024, up 19% from 149 in Q4 2023.
+This rise was attributed to the new online DIY Licensing Portal, which processed 98.1% of applications.
+Despite more licences, the total committed investment for Q4 2024 dropped significantly to USD 4.59 billion, a 60.12% decrease from USD 11.5 billion in Q4 2023, due to high-value projects in 2023.
+The mining sector led with 91 licences, followed by manufacturing with 47.
+In value, real estate attracted USD 2 billion (43.6% of total investment), while energy secured USD 1.04 billion (22.76%).

 Foreign Direct Investment 202020212022